Did you snag the Series I Savings Bonds recently?

 The composite interest rate on the series I savings bond combines two different rates, a fixed rate like the series EE bond and the inflation rate.

-The fixed rate currently zero remains the same throughout the life of the Series I savings bond, as determined by the Secretary of the Treasury (Janet Yellen) and influenced by the Federal Reserve’s fed funds rate which is likely to rise significantly this year.
+The fixed-rate is 0.4% versus zero previously.
+It remains the same throughout the life of the Series I savings bond, as determined by the Secretary of the Treasury (Janet Yellen) and influenced by the Federal Reserve’s fed funds rate, which is likely to rise significantly this year.

 The variable inflation resets semiannually based on changes in the Consumer Price Index for all Urban Consumers (CPI-U) each May and November.
 The May rate changes between CPI-U figures from September and March, while the November rate keys off of March and September amounts.